MARILYN THIELE WILSON

 - Shirts shall not expose areas of midriff when arms are straight and/or extended.
 Length of shorts and/or skirts worn by boys and girls shall reach the length of fingertips when the student’s arms are pointed straight down.

 - Pants, shorts, and skirts shall not be worn and/or cut in such a way as to expose one’s undergarments.
+The length should go past fingertips when standing with your hands at your sides.

 - Make-up is not allowed to be worn during school or at school functions.